stfc/PSyclone/doc/user_guide/psy_data.rst

 for more details.

-The kernel extraction node ``ExtractNode`` uses the dependency module to determine which variables are input- and output-parameter, and provides these two lists to the gen() function of its baseclass, a ``PSyDataNode`` node.
+The kernel extraction node ``ExtractNode`` uses the dependency module to determine which variables are input- and output-parameters, and provides these two lists to the gen() function of its baseclass, a ``PSyDataNode`` node.
 It also uses ``post-var-postfix`` option as described above (see also :ref:`psyke_netcdf`).